 In mediation, one negotiates the agreement without the direct assistance or advocacy of an attorney.
 This allows parties to forge their own agreement with minimum outside influence to achieve fair agreements for the family.

-In mediation, the mediator, no matter what their level of knowledge or education may be with respect to divorce, provides information and structure to assist the couple in resolving all issues in a way that is not just legally sufficient, but also best for the family.
-The mediator guides the couple through a draft agreement.
-After that, the agreement is typically reviewed by attorneys serving as counselors to each person on the drafted legal document.
+During mediation, one of our experienced and trained mediators will provide information and structure to assist the couple in resolving all issues in a way that is not just legally sufficient, but also best for the family.
+The mediator guides the couple through a draft agreement which is then typically reviewed by their separate attorneys before finalized.

 Mediation may not be for everyone.
-However, we invite you to contact our team for a free and confidential consultation to learn more about this process.
+However, we invite you to contact our team for a confidential consultation to learn more about this process.

 Additional Options